Hamuul/scrape-challenge/README.md

 very thorough and broad profiling which is time-consuming in itself.
 - The scraper would probably benefit from being ported to a faster language like Java / C#.
+It felt really hard to go above an average ~5 products details extracted and written to disk per second.
+- Though some products are not currently in stock, their details are still available in the HTML source, though not rendered.
+I have chosen to keep track of them too.